nehachede/nehachede.github.io/_projects/5-genre-imdb-eda.md

 \text{Rating}_i = \beta_0 + \beta_1(\text{RuntimeMinutes}_i) + \beta_2(\text{StartYear}_i) + \sum_{k} \beta_k(\text{Genre}_{ik}) + \epsilon_i
 $$

 where genre was encoded using categorical indicator variables.
-This model served as a baseline under the assumption of linear relationships between predictors and ratings.
+This model served as a baseline under the assumption of linear relationships between predictors and ratings and achieved $R^2$ ≈ 0.1659 and RMSE ≈ 1.17.
+Residual diagnostics showed structured patterns, particularly across runtime bins and release years, indicating violation of linearity assumptions confirming the non-linear patterns observed with EDA.

-Given patterns observed during EDA, we extended the analysis using a Generalized Additive Model (GAM) to capture non-linear effects of continuous variables:
+We extended the analysis using a Generalized Additive Model (GAM) to capture non-linear effects of continuous variables:

 $$
 \text{Rating}_i = \beta_0 + f_1(\text{RuntimeMinutes}_i) + f_2(\text{StartYear}_i) + \sum_{k} \beta_k(\text{Genre}_{ik}) + \epsilon_i
 $$

-where f
-1
-	​

- and f
-2
-	​

- are smooth functions estimated from the data.
-This formulation allowed the model to flexibly capture non-linear trends in ratings without imposing a fixed functional form.
----

-### 3. Runtime and Rating Analysis
-We examined how runtime influences ratings across genres:
-- Documentaries remain consistently high-rated regardless of runtime
-- Drama shows improved ratings with longer runtimes
-- Comedy shows unstable and U-shaped trends in later years

----

-### 4. Modeling Approach

-#### Linear Regression (Baseline)
-We first applied linear regression using:
-- runtimeMinutes
-- startYear
-- genres

-However, this model failed to capture non-linear patterns effectively.

----

-#### Generalized Additive Model (GAM)
-We applied GAM to model non-linear effects:

-- s(runtimeMinutes)
-- s(startYear)
-- genres (categorical)

-Key improvements:
+where f_1 and f_2 are spline-based smooth functions estimated from the data.
+Model performance improved to $R^2$ ≈ 0.177 for unweighted GAM and $R^2$ ≈ 0.344 for weighted specification.
+RMSE reduced to ≈ 1.16.

+Key model improvements over Linear Regression:
+- GAM increased explained variance
-- Better fit (higher R²)
+- Residual standard error decreased indicating tighter fit
-- Lower AIC/BIC compared to LM
-- Improved residual behavior
-- Captures smooth temporal and runtime trends

----

-### 5. Interaction Analysis (Contour Plots)
-We further modeled:
-- runtimeMinutes × startYear interaction per genre

-Findings:
-- Drama: higher ratings for longer films post-2000
-- Documentary: consistently high ratings across years
+- AIC/BIC improved consistently across all specifications
-- Comedy: unstable, with mid-century peak performance

----
+- Residual plots showed reduced systematic bias compared to LM, though mild heteroscedasticity remained at rating extremes

+While weighted models using vote counts were considered, they were excluded to avoid introducing additional bias and complexity, ensuring interpretability and consistency across models.

+We further modeled two-dimensional interaction surfaces using a Generalized Additive Model (GAM).
+Instead of treating runtime and release year independently, we fit a smooth interaction term:

+$$
+s(\text{runtimeMinutes}, \text{startYear})
+$$

+This allowed us to estimate a continuous surface capturing how the joint effect of runtime and release year influences IMDb ratings, rather than assuming additive or linear relationships.

 ## Key Takeaways and Conclusion
-- Documentaries consistently outperform all genres in IMDb ratings.
+- Documentaries consistently outperform all genres in IMDb ratings
-- Genre combinations (Comedy-Drama, Drama-Romance) generally outperform single genres like Comedy.
+- Genre combinations (Comedy-Drama, Drama-Romance) generally outperform single genres like Comedy
-- Runtime plays a significant but genre-dependent role in rating outcomes.
+- Runtime plays a significant but genre-dependent role in rating outcomes
-- Audience preferences have shifted significantly over time, especially post-2000.
+- Audience preferences have shifted significantly over time, especially post-2000
-- GAM models are more effective than linear regression in capturing real-world rating behavior.
+- GAM models are more effective than linear regression in capturing real-world rating behavior
-- Comedy shows the most variability and weakest overall performance.
+- Comedy remains the most volatile genre, with inconsistent performance and wider rating dispersion

----
+- Interaction analysis revealed that rating behavior evolves over time, particularly for Drama, where longer films have become more favorably rated in recent decades

 ## Future Directions
 - Incorporate director and actor-level influence on ratings